chef-davin/chef_magic/README.md

 This will extract a value from an override file and compare it to a value of the same key from the node object.
 If the override key/value exists, this will return the value from the overrides file rather than the corresponding node object.

-#### This method takes four values, but the fourth is optional as there are defaults:
+#### This method takes four values, but the fourth is optional as there are defaults

 **first_node_hash_key**:
 This represents the top-level node-attribute you might be trying to override.
 In most attribute files, this is usually the name of the cookbook (`node['cookbook_name']`).